jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-27-self-hosted-blog/index.md

 ![](discussion-1.png#center)

-After that the *Discussions* tab is showing at the top and there are multiple discussion categories.
-The widget requires a category for comments, and I am going to use the *General* category.
+After that the *Discussions* tab is showing at the top, and we can see multiple discussion categories in that menu.
+As shown below, the widget requires a category where comments are saved, and I chose the *General* category.

 ![](discussion-2.png#center)